freddneos/frederico.eu-gatsby/_data/blog/2020-10-22-create-custom-shorthands-for-your-git-😎.md

 ### Let's start to the beginning.

-In git we have a lot of powers and I will talk more about those  in future posts but now I'm want to show you how to configure shortcuts in git common scripts to improve your speed and give more control to you!
+In git we have a lot of powers and I will talk more about those  in future posts but now I want to show you how to configure shorthands in git common scripts to improve your speed and give more control to you!

-To create out shortcuts we will change our configuration file with --edit flag but one thing will happen , our loved and hated VIM will be called to edit... to avoid it to happen (sorry experts and old school devs whose love VIM) we need to change the default editor in git configuration.
+To create shorthands we will change our configuration file with --edit flag but one thing will happen , our loved and hated VIM will be called to edit it... to avoid it to happen (sorry experts and old school devs whose love VIM) we need to change the default editor in git configuration.

 ### Changing it :

 `git config --global core.editor code`

-With this command we will use Vs Code to edit our git configurations globally.
+With this command we will use VsCode to edit our git configurations globally.

 ### GO GO GO